 Airbnb and Uber are “time-exclusive” marketplaces, in that a product can only be sold once at any given time.
-Contrast this to Airbnbl.
+Consider Airbnb.
 Once a room (or house) is rented out, no one else can rent it, limiting the host’s income.

 Uber suffers from the same problem.